-Redirecting the Pipeline
+Redirecting the School-to-Prison Pipeline

 Leading Educators has a simple, yet clear vision: equitable schools for every student.
 In an educational environment where economically-disadvantaged students and students of color trail their white and higher-income peers by two or three grade levels, Leading Educators partners with schools to strengthen classroom experiences through a national network of teacher leaders.

 Leading Educators has supported educators in Missouri since 2011.
 In that time, we have served 161 teacher leaders in the Greater Kansas City area who, in turn, have impacted over 37,000 students, increasing academic outcomes for diverse students and giving them a better chance for the future of their choosing.
 But, for the nearly one million K-12 children in Missouri schools, new legislation may make that objective more challenging.

-While intended to make schools more safe, critics decry such policies, citing that they fail to decrease violence and ultimately do more harm than good.
+While intended to make schools safer, critics decry such policies, citing that they fail to decrease violence and ultimately do more harm than good.
+They reinforce the phenomenon civil-rights advocates call the “school-to-prison pipeline.”
 Data indicate that Black children receive disproportionate discipline for similar infractions, owing largely to implicit bias.
 As early as preschool, Black boys are perceived as “behavior problems,” which results in their being monitored for infractions more closely, monitored more frequently, and reprimanded more severely.
 Black children are removed from class nearly four times as often as their white counterparts, increasing the likelihood that they will drop out of school entirely.

-Leading Educators believes that all children have the potential to be successful in school, and we know that children learn everyday about how teachers, schools, and society see and value them – often from the lessons we don’t realize we are teaching.
+Leading Educators believes that all children have the potential to be successful in school, and we know that children learn every day about how teachers, schools, and society see and value them – often from the lessons we don’t realize we are teaching.
 We also believe that all teachers have the potential to be great teachers, that they want to be great teachers, and that they need the resources, tools, and support to make them successful.
-We believe that engaging teacher leaders in discussions of identity, cultural proficiency, bias are as critical to student success as deep content knowledge.
+We believe that engaging teacher leaders in discussions of identity, cultural proficiency, and bias are as critical to student success as deep content knowledge.